TranThanhTuan2509/mobile-manipulator-ros/README.md

 # Running the Robot

-This project provides 4 types of control methods.
+This project provides 3 types of control methods.
+Before controlling the robot, move your current path to my github repo you just cloned:

+    cd ~/catkin_ws/src/mobile-manipulator-ros

-Before controlling the robot, launch it in Rviz and Gazebo.
+Then, launch main ros package as `midterm` in Rviz and Gazebo.
+Everytime running, keep your terminal path points to `catkin_ws/src/mobile-manipulator-ros`
 ## 1) Differential Drive Control (Normal)

     roslaunch midterm controller_diff.launch